IntersectMBO/plutus/doc/reference/glossary.rst

     UTXO
       An unspent :term:`transaction output`

+    utxo congestion
+      The effect of multiple transactions attempting to spend the same :term:`transaction output`.
+See :ref:`utxo_congestion`

     validator script
       The script attached to a script output in the Extended UTXO model.
       Must be run and return positively in order for the output to be